genesiscloud/genesis-cloud-inference-articles/art04.md

 cd ~/transit
 ```

-Install the dependencies required for builting Triton server as follows:
+Install the dependencies required for building Triton server as follows:

 ```
 sudo apt-get update